-- 124. Many charities carry out their activities through a combination of direct service provision and the grant funding of third parties to undertake work that contributes to the charity's aims or programme of work. - 125.
-Where charities make grant payments to third parties, the auditor may consider the following factors when assessing audit risk and how to address any identified risks: - Oversight of those charged with governance: the auditor should consider how those charged with governance monitor the charity's grants.
+- 123. Many charities carry out their activities through a combination of direct service provision and the grant funding of third parties to undertake work that contributes to the charity's aims or programme of work. - 124.
+Where charities make grant payments to third parties, the auditor may consider the following factors when assessing risks of material misstatement and how to address any identified risks: - Oversight of those charged with governance: the auditor considers how those charged with governance monitor the charity's grants.
 For example, a list of grants paid and payable may be shared with those charged with governance, and the charity may have specific procedures in place to manage the formal approval process of recipients.
-The auditor should assess the design and implementation of the internal control procedures put in place by the charity to allocate and oversee its grants. - Diversion of grants to inappropriate recipients: the auditor may choose to circularise the recipients of grants to ensure no funds have been diverted.
+The auditor assesses the design and implementation of the internal control procedures put in place by the charity to allocate and oversee its grants. - Diversion of grants to inappropriate recipients: the auditor may choose to circularise the recipients of grants to ensure no funds have been diverted.
 The auditor may also review any acknowledgement returns or "thank you" letters received by the charity from grant recipients.
-The auditor should apply professional scepticism when considering the validity of such returns as audit evidence.
+The auditor applies professional scepticism when considering the validity of such returns as audit evidence.